Elearnmarkets - Financial Market Learning

 4. Finally, we calculate the Money Flow Index is calculated using the Money Ratio which equals 100 – [100 / (1 + Money Ratio)]

-Now that we know the calculation of the Money Flow Index, let us discuss how can we trade with this indicator to generate trend reversal signals:
+Now that we know the calculation, let us discuss how can we trade with this indicator to generate trend reversal signals:

 Trading with MFI

-We can trade with Money Flow Index in a number of ways as follows:
+We can trade with the Money Flow Index in a number of ways as follows:

 1. Overbought and Oversold zones

 A stock is considered to be overbought if the MFI shows a fast price rise to a high level.
-The overbought zone is a region when prices have risen a lot and now it is tired of moving more ahead so the prices may reverse soon to downtrend.
+The overbought zone is a region where prices have risen a lot and now it is tired of moving ahead so the prices may reverse soon to a downtrend.

 The oversold and overbought levels are helpful for identifying price extremes.
 Generally, the overbought condition for MFI is above 80, and below 20 MFI indicates an oversold condition.
 The prices may also continue to rise while the upward trend is strong, and the MFI can increase beyond 80.